jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-staging-dev-environment-setup.md

 ### 3. Authentication Configuration

 1. **Configure auth providers**:
-   - Set up the same authentication providers as in production
+   - In Firebase Authentication, enable the same authentication providers as in production
    - Use test credentials for OAuth providers where applicable
    - Configure email templates for the dev environment